-As a born-and-bred Scot myself (Glasgow is my home town) I'm happy to share what I've learned about our people's origins, and what I know about our looks, personalities and characteristics.
+As a born-and-bred Scot myself (Glasgow is my home town) I'm happy to share what I've learned about our people's origins, and a little bit about our looks, personalities and characteristics.

 Scotland is the birthplace of a whole host of famous people - heroes, politicians, artists, scientists, performers and more.